Effective Date: November 2020

-Some special rules apply to processing by us that is subject to the European Union’s data protection rules, as explained under that heading, towards the end of this Policy.
+For the time being, some special rules apply to processing by us that is subject to the European Union’s data protection rules including in particular the EU General Data Protection Regulation (GDPR), as explained under that heading, towards the end of this Policy.

-At the end this policy we also provide basic information on how we build privacy- and data protection law compliance into all our solutions “by design and default” (see under that heading).
+At the end of this policy we also provide basic information on how we build privacy- and data protection law compliance into all our solutions “Privacy and Data Protection by Design and Default” (see under that heading).

 Scope of this policy

 By “personal information or data” we mean any information or data that relates to an identified or identifiable living person.
 In the United States, this type of information is often referred to as “Personally Identifiable Information or PII, while in Europe, the term “personal data” is used.

 (There are some differences between US-defined PII and Europe-defined personal data, but this policy takes the broadest view of the terms to include all data that relate to an identified or identifiable individual – referred to in European data protection law as the “data subject”.)

 On our website, you can sign up to several lists and forms, i.e.:

 The text on the pages where these lists and subscription forms are offered explain the purpose of the list or form and how the information will be used in more detail.